TanDao01262000/nima-frontend/README.md

-# NIMA Frontend
+# NIMA Frontend Mobile Interface

 This application consists of the frontend interface of our NIMA movie recommendation chatbot.
-It provides a mobile interface where users can interact and conversate with the NIMA chatbot,
+It provides a mobile interface where users can interact and conversate with the NIMA chatbot, providing information about any questions or comments users may have regarding movies.

 ## Requirements